qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/docs/index.rst

    :maxdepth: 1

    User guide/Manual for QGIS 2.0 <user_manual/index>
+   PDF User guide/Manual for QGIS 2.0 for printing <http://docs.qgis.org/2.0/pdf>
    PyQGIS cookbook for QGIS 2.0 <pyqgis_developer_cookbook/index>
    Documentation Guidelines (how to write the docs)<documentation_guidelines/index>
    A gentle introduction in GIS <gentle_gis_introduction/index>

 .. note::
     If you do not see working links to documentation above, it means that this documentation build did not copy the documentation sources into the website sources.
-See ...
+    You can also go to http://docs.qgis.org/2.0

 Documentation for QGIS 1.8
 --------------------------